djnavarro/art/content/gallery/generalisation/_index.md

 splash:
   image: "gallery/generalisation/image/rectgenerate_1_12.png"
   caption: "Generalisation"
-rmd_hash: 741ce92c2a98f521
+rmd_hash: a0ac8261a759494f

 ---

-Possibly, behind the diverse behaviors of humans and animals, as behind the various motions of planets and stars, we may discern the operation of universal laws (Roger Shepard)
+> "Possibly, behind the diverse behaviors of humans and animals, as behind the various motions of planets and stars, we may discern the operation of universal laws" (Roger Shepard)

 <div class="highlight">